 At the U of M, we get people from all walks of life and from a variety of professions.
 Across industries, there’s a lot of interest.
 One of the things that’s fun is to find out who’s in the room.
 It’s never the same from cycle to cycle.

 No matter who we have in class, they generally break down into two groups: people who have no exposure to Agile, and those who have been asked to use an Agile methodology, such as Scrum or Kanban, but don’t know where to start.
-Both groups come to realize that it’s really about how people work together to solve problems, create products or services, and hopefully have fun doing it.
+Both types of people come to realize that Agile is really about how people work together to solve problems, create products or services, and hopefully have fun doing it.

 What’s the most popular way to enter Agile?